 Chapter Books for Preschoolers:

 Three Tales of My Father’s Dragon.
-I mentioned this classic boy-on-a-quest trilogy in my post about dragon books, and it is my number one recommendation for a first chapter book read aloud.
+I mentioned this classic boy-on-a-quest trilogy in my post about dragon books, and on many other lists!
+It is my number one recommendation for a first chapter book read aloud.

 Dinosaur Trouble.
 I love to sing the praises of Dick King-Smith (most famous for Babe: The Gallant Pig) as an essential go-to author for early chapter books.
 In this one young dinosaurs make friends and take on the scary T-Rex.
-New Kid asks for this one repeatedly.
+Lately, my son has been asking for this one over and over and over!

 Lady Lollipop.
 A spoiled princess chooses a pig for her eighth birthday present.
 During the pig’s training the princess, herself gets a bit of a makeover.
 Also try the sequel, Clever Lollipop.
 These may be good for your young 3 year old.

 SuperDuper Teddy. (series) This was one of Kiddo’s first read alouds.
 Teddy is a four year old who gets his first job feeding the neighbor’s cats.
 All of the kids live in the same apartment building in NYC.
-There is an entire series of Riverside Kids books and most are out of print.
+There is an entire series of Riverside Kids books and although you may be able to find them at your library, most are out of print (sad face).
 UPDATE!!!
 I’m so excited that this series is now available in digital format.
 Check out all The Riverside Kids on Kindle!!

 Boo’s Dinosaur.
 Boo has an imaginary dinosaur friend, but her brother Sammy needs some convincing.
 This is a great choice if you are looking for a book about good sibling relationships.
 Also try the sequel, Boo’s Surprise, which is equally imaginative.
 Your three year old should be able to appreciate this one.
 Only Boo’s Surprise is available on Kindle.

-Lotta on Troublemaker Street. (series) Since we are talking Astrid Lindgren books, here’s another overlooked series by her, also appropriate for young listeners.
+Lotta on Troublemaker Street. (series) Since we are talking Astrid Lindgren books, here’s another overlooked series by her, also appropriate for young listeners, and a good one to start your chapter book journey.
 Lotta is five years old and has a bit of trouble keeping out of scrapes.
 If you like the Ramona books by Beverly Cleary, here is her Swedish counterpart.

 Toys Go Out (trilogy).
 I realize I’ve told you about this series a million times, but that’s because you need to read them!
 Jenkins’ droll storytelling style is perfect for communicating the adventures of toys when their owner is away.
 The featured characters learn all about life in a perfect, child-like way.
 If you need further convincing then just take a look at all the starred reviews.
 One caveat: the final book, Toys Come Home may have a few things that could be deemed scary, but you could just skip that chapter because the barf scene (that’s right!) is not to be missed.